Barrel cactus: Facts

 In Mexico the flesh of the barrel cactus is candied and eaten as a treat.

 Cultivation

-Barrel cactus are cultivated by plant nurseries as an ornamental plant.
+Barrel cacti are cultivated by plant nurseries as an ornamental plant.
 They are considered easy to grow and relatively fast growing.
 They may produce round offshoots.

-Barrel cactus can fall over because they grow based on sun orientation.
+Barrel cacti can fall over because they grow based on sun orientation.
 They usually grow towards the south to prevent surface tissue sunburn, giving the name "compass cactus."